top of page

 The main purpose of a transformer is to transfer electrical energy between two circuits while changing the voltage value.
 Transformers are highly efficient, so the power transferred between circuits remains essentially the same.
 This means the amount of current in the secondary circuit changes depending on the voltage change.

 Transformers can only work if using alternating current (AC), and not with direct current (DC).
 Recall that in AC current flows in both directions, while in DC current flows in only one direction.
+Diodes are commonly used for converting AC to DC through a process called rectification, which is essential in many electronic devices.

 The two circuits connected to the coils in transformers are named primary and secondary circuits.
 If the voltage in the secondary circuit is bigger than the voltage in the primary, the transformer is a step-up transformer.